 While we couldn’t interview all the mother-daughter pairs out there, we did chat with Kathleen Mims and her daughter, Lauren, and Ann Alston and her daughter, Stephanie, in addition to Georgeana and Jorie.

-After struggling with migraine headaches for many years, these moms had plenty of experience with the condition by the time their daughters had their first migraine,
+After struggling with migraine headaches for many years, these moms had plenty of experience with the condition by the time their daughters had their first attack.

-Kathleen, who’s been hit with migraines since the age of five, was always known as “the sick kid.”
+Kathleen, who’s been dealing with migraine since the age of five, was always known as “the sick kid.”
 She vomited during car rides, couldn’t handle all the yelling and sugar at friends’ birthday parties, and would always get a painful headache when her grandmother wore perfume.
 After a decade of being told nothing was really wrong with her, she received an official diagnosis at age 15.

 Kathleen now has three children—one son and two daughters.
 Her son got off migraine-free and her oldest daughter only experiences hormonal ones, but Lauren gets hit with agonizing headaches whenever there’s a pressure change in the weather.